7wik-pk/studybuddy/README.md

 Requires Android studio, meerkat, the latest release

 ## Usage
-on start either create a new account or use one of the emails below bw@m.com sk@m.com ap@m.com
+on start either create a new account or use one of these emails: bw@m.com sk@m.com ap@m.com